WentworthJin/Unit_Budget_Planner/README.md

 - Import cost information in order to track unit expenditure against the budget.
 - Visualise and export reports on historical trends of enrolments and budgets.

-<br><hr><br>

-# Excel Template

-Currently, the program only support one excel Template which specified in Configure.py, anything changes made in excel template, need change the Configure.py accordingly.